 As another example, let's look at the arithmetic-geometric progression listed in the introduction.
 In this case, the matrix M is upper triangular and so the eigenvalues are on the diagonal: 1, c and c.
 For now, let's assume , so 1 has multiplicity 1 and c has multiplicity 2.
 The general form is thus pncn + qcn + r.
 The first three terms are a1 = 1,a2 = 1 + 2c,a3 = 1 + 2c + 3c2.
 Provided that , solving for p, q and r simultaneously gives p = , q = - and r = .

-In programming contests, the closed-form formula is not always useful for calculation purposes.
+In programming challenges, the closed-form formula is not always useful for calculation purposes.
 For example, the formula for the Fibonacci sequence contains in several places, which means that any calculation using floating-point values will develop inaccuracies.
 Raising an inaccurate number to a large power will also magnify any errors, in much the same way that compound interest magnifies your money.
 Even if it is possible to avoid irrational numbers, divisions complicate any algorithm that attempts to do all calculations modulo p.

 The closed-form formulae are, however, useful for algorithm analysis.
 For example, a recursive function f(i) that calls both f(i - 1) and f(i - 2) will have running time proportional to the Fibonacci sequence, and it will be useful to know how fast this sequence grows.
 Thanks to the closed formula, we know that it is O(φn) (the eigenvalue(s) with largest magnitude will always dominate the expression).
 For a conservative estimate, it is not even necessary to compute the coefficients of the general form, although in some cases the apparently dominant term will have a coefficient of 0 and thus disappear.